MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 This article helps you choose the right method for your organization by describing both methods and presenting the pros and cons of each.

 **Notes:**

-<sup>1</sup>Older Skype for Business clients that shipped before 2017 do not honor [TeamsUpgradePolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsupgradepolicy?view=skype-ps).
+<sup>1</sup>Older Skype for Business clients that shipped before 2017 do not honor TeamsUpgradePolicy.
 Make sure you are using the latest Skype for Business client.

 ## Side-by-side method (using Islands mode)

 With the side-by-side method, users can use both Teams and Skype for Business clients for chat, VOIP calling, and meetings.
 This state is referred to as “Islands” mode because the communication traffic for Skype for Business and Teams remains separate (even for the same user) and the two different clients never communicate with each other (for users within the same organization).
 For example, assume recipient User A is in Islands mode:

-- Communication initiated from another user’s Skype for Business client will always land in A’s Skype for Business client.
+- Communication initiated from another user’s Skype for Business client will always land in User A’s Skype for Business client.
-- Communication initiated from another user’s Teams client will always land in A’s Teams client, *if the other user is in the same organization*.
+- Communication initiated from another user’s Teams client will always land in User A’s Teams client, *if the other user is in the same organization*.
-- Communication initiated from another user’s Teams client will always land in A’s Skype for Business client, *if the other user is in a federated organization*.
+- Communication initiated from another user’s Teams client will always land in User A’s Skype for Business client, *if the other user is in a federated organization*.

 Islands mode is the default mode of TeamsUpgradePolicy for any existing organization that is not yet TeamsOnly.
 When you assign an Office 365 license, both Teams and Skype for Business Online licenses are assigned by default.<sup>2</sup>  In fact, if you have not taken any steps to change the default configuration, you may already have significant usage of Teams in your organization.
 This is one of the benefits of the side-by-side approach.
 It allows for rapid, end-user driven adoption within an organization.